No results found. Try again with different words?

 If you’re creating a website for a client, you can also set a “Translation Manager” to choose the options and assign the translators.

-For our example, we choose “Translate Some” and “Only myself” options.
+For our example, we choose the “Translate What You Choose” and “Only Myself” option that shows up right after.

-Step 5 – “Support” is the step where you can opt-in to share your theme and plugins information with WPML to get faster support and compatibility alerts.
-For our example, we decided not to share this information;
+Step 5 – “Support” is the step where you can opt-in to share your theme and plugin information with WPML to get faster support and compatibility alerts.
+For our example, we decided not to share this information.

 Step 6 – If you’re running some third-party plugins like WooCoomerce or WPForms, the next step (“Plugins”) will recommend WPML components for these plugins (if any).
 If you need these to be multilingual too, we recommend you add these components.